James O'Sullivan (academic): Publishing

 O'Sullivan founded New Binary Press in 2012, a publishing house dedicated to the publication of both print and electronic literature.
-New Binary Press has published the works of authors such as Nick Montfort and Karl Parkinson.
-Successes for the publishing house have include Graham Allen's The One That Got Away which was shortlisted for the Shine/Strong Award 2015, while Unexplained Fevers by Jeannine Hall Gailey came second in the 2014 Science Fiction Poetry Association's Elgin Award.
+Works published by the press include Graham Allen's The One That Got Away, which was shortlisted for the Shine/Strong Award 2015, while Unexplained Fevers by Jeannine Hall Gailey came second in the 2014 Science Fiction Poetry Association's Elgin Award.

-In early 2017, in an interview with Books Ireland magazine, O'Sullivan said that New Binary Press was operating at a loss, though he seemed confident of the press' future, claiming that "the value of dissonance outweighs that of cents".
-He has been vocal on the economic realities facing independent publishing houses, as well as an advocate of the role they play in the development of literary communities.
-In the same article, O'Sullivan outlined his belief that Irish writing can come from many perspectives, and is simply "literature that is embedded in the very soul of our island".
+O'Sullivan has been vocal on the economic realities facing independent publishing houses, as well as an advocate of the role they play in the development of literary communities.
+He sees Irish writing as belonging to many different perspectives, and is simply "literature that is embedded in the very soul of our island".
 Despite his profile as a digital publisher and scholar, O'Sullivan believes that print books have far greater "material and cultural importance" than digital formats, describing Kindle and iTunes as a "dangerous axis of power".

-As a publisher, O'Sullivan has been critical of major literary competitions, particularly those which he deems to be under the influence of their commercial sponsors.
+O'Sullivan has been critical of major literary competitions, particularly those which he deems to be under the influence of their commercial sponsors.
 He has called for "improved transparency" and "the removal of commercial influences" from literary competitions, arguing that "small publishers can't take risks on large entry fees if there is any doubt in their mind over how decisions are being made".

-Writing
+Despite his profile as a publisher of digital poetry and fiction, O'Sullivan has questioned the role that publishers can play in this field.

+Creative writing

 O'Sullivan's first collection of poetry, Kneeling on the Redwood Floor, was released by Lapwing Publications in 2011, a work which the author himself did not rate very highly.
 In 2014, Alba Publishing released his second collection, Groundwork, followed in 2017 by Courting Katie, published by Salmon Poetry.
 Reviewing Courting Katie, Dedalus poet Matthew Geden describes O'Sullivan as a "vibrant voice" that offers "timely reminders to look closer at the world around us".
 Writing in Poetry Ireland Review, Jessica Traynor likens O'Sullivan to a "latter-day Kavanagh" who "breathes life into deserted streets and grey city corners".

-O'Sullivan's poetry has been published in a number of journals, magazines and periodicals, including The SHOp, Cyphers, Southword, and Crannóg.
+O'Sullivan's poetry has been published in a number of Irish literary journals and periodicals, including The Stinging Fly, The SHOp, and Cyphers.
 In 2016, O'Sullivan was placed third in the Gregory O'Donoghue International Poetry Prize.
 He has twice been shortlisted for the Fish Poetry Prize, as well as the Fish Short Story Prize.
 He received a High Commendation in Munster Literature Centre Fool for Poetry 2014 International Chapbook Competition and 2013 Charles Macklin Poetry Prize.

-O'Sullivan has contributed features and opinion pieces to a number of regional and national periodicals in Ireland and internationally, including The Guardian, the LA Review of Books, The Irish Times, and Cork Evening Echo.